Sample script for InTime Optimization. Works in Windows & Linux environments

-InTime provides a set of Tcl commands for users to run InTime with a script.
+InTime provides Tcl commands for users to optimize designs via scripts.

 # Adjust the run_target, runs_per_round and round variables according to your recipe